Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Mechanistic Diagnostics and Supernode Definitions

 \subsection{Additional Mechanism Figures}

 The main text focuses on the strongest mechanistic evidence.
-The figures here are more diagnostic, and we present them in the same order as the main argument: LP validation, LP-versus-activation comparisons, and then the extra replacement and read/write halo controls.
+We therefore keep only appendix-only diagnostics here: LP validation, LP-versus-activation extensions, and the mean-replacement control.
+The read-halo evidence is consolidated in Appendices~\ref{app:halo-rescue}--\ref{app:halo-extended}.

 \paragraph{Loss proxy validation.} Single-channel ablation effects are sparse and noisy, so global rank correlation over all channels is not the most informative validation target.
 The relevant diagnostic is top-tail enrichment: high-LP percentiles have substantially larger mean ablation loss and retrieve high-\(\Delta\)NLL channels more often than activation-power baselines.